 To describe one of my first loves as a ‘big bag’ might be a little misleading, but it is quite true.

-I’m in the city centre.
 It’s a busy autumn Saturday afternoon.
 The light is fading.
-Wandering through the last shop before catching the number 72 double-decker bus home, my gaze suddenly fell on this most beautiful of creations.
+Wandering through ‘Blacks – the Outdoor shop’ ahead of catching the 72 city-green bus home to Arnold, my gaze fell on the most beautiful of creations.
 Emotion swept through me and all logical reasoning went to pieces.
-I knew we were destined to be together and nothing was going to get in my way.
+I knew we were destined to be together and nothing was going to stop us.

-Unfortunately, the male shop assistant (he wasn’t the apple of my eye) prevented the relationship from flourishing.
-He told me that if I wanted to take my new love, literally from off the floor where it sat, I would have to part with £39.95.
+Unfortunately, the twenty-something shop assistant (he wasn’t the apple of my eye) prevented the relationship from flourishing further.
+With a friendly yet professional air, he informed me that if I wished to whisk my new love, literally from the floor, I would have to part with £39.95.
 For in 1982, this was the price of a brand new Karrimor Jaguar 4 KS100 rucksack.

 Gone was the traditional clunky metal frame; built into this revolutionary leader of a pack was an internal figure-hugging system that redefined comfort.
 Attention to design detail was everywhere; even the thickly padded hip belt included a quick release buckle.
 And of course, according to it’s large laminated label, Karrimor’s space age ‘KS100’ material was ‘100% waterproof’.
 In truth, the fabric was so impenetrable, it would have probably stopped bullets.

-I was able to save and make enough money to buy the ‘Jag’ rucksack 6 weeks later.
+Over the next few weeks I scraped and saved enough money to buy the ‘Jag’ rucksack.
 It then became my hitchhiking companion for over 12 years and travelled thousands of miles with me.
-But there is a much more important point to this story for marketeers and entrepreneurs.
+But there is a far more important point to this story for marketeers and entrepreneurs.

 Focus | Empathy | Impute